 The application form will contain a full page dedicated to nine fitness to practise issues.

 Should you answer 'yes' to any of the nine corresponding questions, you will be required to give further details.
-This information should be supplied using the designated 'Fitness to Practise Declaration Form' by the application closing date.
-The form can be downloaded from our document library and should be emailed to IMTrecruitment@hee.nhs.uk.
+This information should be supplied by submitting the designated 'Fitness to Practise Declaration Form' by the application closing date.
+The form can be sent via the PSRO applicant enquiries service.

 In addition to demonstrating you have the experience requirements, there are three related requirements to your career stated on the person specifications:

 Information on these can be provided as follows: